Software Maintenance and Support

 Then, we measure the projected scope against currently available in-house resources, such as dedicated IT specialists and maintenance tools.

-Depending on the scope of the required activities, maintenance and support processes will comprise a combination of the following elements:
+Depending on the scope of the required activities, maintenance and support processes will comprise a combination of the following techniques:

 Reactive support (on-demand)